tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    * 30 and 60 kmph for vehicular scenarios
    * 0, 3, 30 and 60 for urban scenarios

- * channel taps: only a limited number of sets of channel taps are normally considered, for example three models are mentioned in Annex B.2 of TS 36.104.
+ * channel taps: only a limited number of sets of channel taps are normally considered, for example three models are mentioned in Annex B.2 of [TS36.104]_.
  * time granularity: we need one fading value per TTI, i.e., every 1 ms (as this is the granularity in time of the ns-3 LTE PHY model).
  * frequency granularity: we need one fading value per RB (which is the frequency granularity of the spectrum model used by the ns-3 LTE model).
  * length of the trace: the simulator includes the windowing mechanism implemented during the GSoC 2011, which consists of picking up a window of the trace each window length in a random fashion.